ketzu/ketzu/README.md

 Hi, I'm David.

-I am a computer scientist from Germany, currently finishing my PhD at Ulm University.
+I am a computer scientist from Germany, I finished my PhD in Ulm, Germany in 2021.
 You can find my personal website at [ketzu.net](https://ketzu.net).

 # Repositories I Worked On